 These courses are required of Jesuit students only.

 Social Analysis/Special Ethics Course Requirements

-Courses taken to satisfy other requirements (such as the social sciences requirement) may simultaneously satisfy the Social Analysis/Special Ethics requirement, with the Dean’s approval.
-Normally students are expected to select courses for the Social Analysis/Special Ethics requirement for their relevance to their envisioned capstone project.
+Courses taken to satisfy other requirements (such as the social sciences requirement) may simultaneously satisfy the social analysis/special ethics requirement, with the dean’s approval.
+To the extent possible, students should select courses that focus on areas of contextual analysis that are relevant to their envisioned capstone project.
 Social analysis courses include courses in social-political philosophy or courses in other disciplines, so long as course content is largely dedicated to understanding aspects of contemporary life, society or culture, relevant to the context of ministry for the student’s capstone.
 Special ethics courses are satisfied by:

 |PHIL 3360||Medical Ethics||3|

 |PHIL 3400||Ethics & Engineering||3|

 |PHIL 3420||Environmental and Ecological Ethics||3|